L-ashwin/Project-Solis/README.md

 This repository contains interactive animation of relative motion of planets in our solar system.
 My purpose behind creation of this project was to get some familiarity with JavaScript and create simple yet intuitive example of programming abstraction.
 Although there is not much of astrophysics to learn here ;) there is great deal of Mathematics, Programming and Modeling to learn in the making of this project.
-This repository is still work in progress.
-I will soon be adding small tutorials on interesting concepts involved in the making of it.

 Simulation is hosted at: https://l-ashwin.github.io/Project-Solis/